jamestkelly/personal-portfolio/README.md

 This repository houses the **current** build of my personal portfolio website.
 This project was built so as to better represent my abilities in web development (full stack development) and further work as a centralised point to access more information about me.
 A basic design of the desired web platform can be seen [here](https://www.figma.com/file/KKP7CBfZuGCs80q9LqlfzE/Personal-Portfolio-Website-%7C-2022---Present?node-id=0%3A1) as designed on Figma.

-In brief, the project has been built through the implementation of ReactJS, Tailwind CSS, THREE.js, and Google Cloud Platform (GCP) Firebase.
+In brief, the project has been built through the implementation of Svelte, Tailwind CSS, THREE.js, and Google Cloud Platform (GCP) Firebase.
 The current build of the website can be seen [here](http://jim-t-kelly.web.app), as hosted by Firebase.
 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With